nhselect/step1-training/content/platform-roles/roles/administrator.md

 ### Example in a trust​

-- Unit ward clerk or Ward administrator​
+- Unit ward clerk, ward administrator,​ or other admin role
 - If your Trust does not have appropriate admin staff, this role could be assigned as an additional role to someone already holding the Educator/Manager role​

 #### Higher education institute example